 Dogs and cats become infected with hookworms several different ways such as ingesting infective larvae from a contaminated environment, through the larvae penatrating their skin, or through the ingestion of other hosts including cockroaches that have the larve present.
 Puppies can become infected with hookworms when they ingest larvae while nursing from their mothers while kittens do not become infected with hookworms in this manner.
 Once ingested some of the hookworm larvae can lie dormant in tissues other then the GI tract and can become active after a while and either reinfect the animal or migrate to the mammery tissue in a nursing dog to infect the puppies.
 When hookworms penetrate the skin they move via the lymph system to the veins and lungs.
-They then penetrate the lung tissue and migrate up the respiratory tract to the trachea where they are then swallowed are travel through the GI tract to the small intestine where they attach and mature.
+They then penetrate the lung tissue and migrate up the respiratory tract to the trachea where they are then swallowed are travel throught he GI tract to the small intestine where they attach and mature.
 Respiratory signs and pneumonia can be seen in animals with large numbers of larvae passing through the lungs.
 When the hookworms penetrate the skin they can cause dermatitis with redness, itching and papules which can be seen on the animals feet, particularly in between the toes.
 The host animal will start shedding eggs in their feces after 2 to 3 weeks, however puppies that ingested hookworms larvae while nursing can start shedding eggs after 10 to 12 days.

 Once in the small intestine the hookworms attach with their large mouth cavity.
-They then start to secrete enzymes and anticoagulants to digest the lining of the intestine which allow the hookworms to digest blood.
-Because the hookworms has a hard time absorbing hookworm burden is high chronic anemia due to blood of the intestine and reattach the worms have previously the hosts intestine.
+They then start to enzymes secrete and allow the hookworms to digest the small intestine the host experience diarrhea.
+If the from either sudden onset or detach, move to a different all over again.
+Ulcers will form hookworm can live for 4 to 24 anticoagulants to digest the lining of the intestine which blood.
+Because the hookworms damage the lining of animal has a hard time absorbing nutrients and can also hosts' hookworm burden is high enough they can suffer chronic anemia due to blood loss.
+Hookworms can also area of the intestine and reattach starting the process where the worms have previously been.
+An adult months in the hosts intestine.